ia-eknorr/ignition-version-control/Ignition.md

     - For Windows the directory should be: `C://Program Files Inductive Automation/Ignition/data/projects/samplequickstart`
 - Once there, ensure you are properly logged in to github or your desired remote repo.
   - In the terminal, add these commands with your information.
-  - __Note:__ If you are having trouble with your GitHub credentials, please refer to [this](https://github.com/design-group/version-control) document.
+  - :memo: **Note** If you are having trouble with your GitHub credentials, please refer to [this](https://github.com/design-group/version-control) document.

 ```
 git config --global user.name "YourUserName"